10 Smart City Apartment Ideas to Make Every Room Work Harder

 2. Use Vertical Space Before Floor Space

-Vertical storage ideas for small apartments with wall shelves and baskets
+Vertical storage ideas for city apartments with wall shelves and baskets

-Vertical storage keeps floors open while making walls more useful in a small apartment.
+Vertical storage keeps floors open while making walls more useful in a city apartment.

 When floor space is limited, walls become valuable real estate.
-One of the smartest small apartment ideas is to move storage upward instead of outward.
+One of the smartest space-saving ideas is to move storage upward instead of outward.
 Tall bookcases, floating shelves, pegboards, hooks, and wall-mounted cabinets can hold everyday items while keeping floors open and walkways clear.

 This approach works especially well in kitchens, bathrooms, entryways, and bedrooms.
 In a small kitchen, vertical shelves can hold mugs, jars, spices, or cookbooks.
 In a bathroom, an over-the-toilet shelf can store towels and toiletries.
 In a bedroom, wall hooks can hold bags, hats, robes, or jewelry.
 In an entryway, a narrow wall rack can organize keys, mail, umbrellas, and dog leashes.